-Put your tops on the jars and place in the fridge until set, about half an hour.
+Put your tops on the jars and place them in the fridge until set (about half an hour).

 Once that is set up a little, mix up your white chocolate pudding.
 I just use a quart jar to mix mine in.

-Pour your pudding powder in the jar with the milk and shake.
+Pour your pudding powder into the jar with the milk and shake.

 But don’t shake it too much because we want it mixed but still soft.

-Now add a little layer to each of your jars.
+Now add a little layer to each of your small Mason jars.

-Now we need to return these to the fridge for another thirty minutes or so.
+Now we need to return these to the fridge for another 30 minutes or so.

 I always save the boxes my canning jars come in because they make storing them so easy.